haroldcampbell/go-salem/README.md

 Here's a simple example.

-You have a `Person` strcut to mock.
+You have a `Person` struct to mock.

 ```
 type Person struct {